UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 there was only one professor there who was interested in anything related to this, and he was doing automatic theorem proving, and I wasn’t at all interested in what he had in mind.
-I did a little bit of work with him on mechanisms for dealing with parallel languages, but he really wasn’t following that, and I just didn’t want to work with him.
+I did a little bit of work with him on mec[hanisms for dealing with parallel languages, but he really wasn’t following that, and I just didn’t want to work with him.

-At that time a new young professor, Gerald Belpaire, showed up, who had a much more interesting way of thinking about parallelism, and we started talking about that.
+At that time a new young professor, Gerald Belpaire, showed up, who had a much more interesting way of thinking about parallelism, and [we started talking about that.
 He was interested in it in the context of operating systems, so I got more interested in the topic.
 I didn’t know anything about operating systems, and I never took an operating systems